If you have backyard chickens, take steps to:

 Lead can contaminate eggs, causing lead poisoning in people who eat the eggs.
 The highest levels of lead are usually found in the yolk and shell.
 Eating soil contaminated with lead is the most common way chickens are exposed to lead.
 Things that can contaminate the soil include:

 - Exhaust fumes from leaded automotive fuels

-- Make sure that your chicken coop is not near a dwelling or area with peeling or chipping paint, or built with old wood that has peeling or chipping paint.
+- Make sure your chicken coop is not near an area or built with wood that has peeling or chipping paint.

-- Have the soil in and around your chicken coop tested for lead.
+- Test the soil in and around your chicken coop for lead.